HDCVLab/EDFace-Celeb-1M/README.md

 ## Citation
-If you think this work is useful for your research, please cite the following paper.
+If you think the EDFace-Celeb dataset is useful for your research, please cite the following paper.

 ```
 @inproceedings{zhang2021edface,